Can Small Language Models Handle Context-Summarized Multi-Turn Customer-Service QA? A Synthetic Data-Driven Comparative Evaluation: Methodology

-\paragraph{Context Summarization.} SLMs often struggle to maintain context understanding in multi-turn conversational histories.
+SLMs often struggle to maintain context understanding in multi-turn conversational histories.
 To address this, we apply a history summarization strategy that summarizes prior conversational turns into concise representations while preserving essential information.
 A specialized prompt instructs the model to generate summaries containing: (1) the client’s primary issue or request and its current status, (2) explicit identification of client and agent names when mentioned, (3) verification steps completed or pending, (4) exact names, account identifiers, dates, amounts and actions taken or agreed upon, (5) commitments, deadlines and scheduled follow-ups and (6) the current conversation status.
-Context summarization was applied to all conversations using the GPT-4o-mini model with a maximum output length of 250 tokens and a temperature parameter of 0.3 to ensure consistency and factual accuracy.
+Context summarization was applied to all conversations using the GPT-4o-mini model with a maximum output length of 250 tokens and a temperature parameter of 0.3.
+This low temperature was chosen to keep the summaries factually accurate and consistent, since context summarization requires capturing key details from prior dialogue precisely rather than generating creative or varied outputs.
 The context summarization prompt used to generate the summarized multi-turn conversation histories is provided in Appendix~\ref{app:context_summary_prompt}.
+In addition, the context summarization process is illustrated in Figure~\ref{fig:context_summary_generation}.